What Is Standard Deviation?

 s = √( Σ(xᵢ - x̄)² / (n - 1) )

-Use when your data is a subset (sample) of a larger population.
-Dividing by (n - 1) instead of n is called Bessel's correction.
+Use when you're dealing with a subset of a larger group.
+Dividing by (n - 1) instead of n is Bessel's correction – it fixes the bias.

 How to Calculate Standard Deviation by Hand